cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-elections.md

 1) Is organized into distinct groups, like SIGs / WGs, that might have competing priorities
 2) Wants to enforce employer representation limits for leadership
-3) Has a large number of maintainers (20+) who cannot easily govern themselves
+3) Has a large number of maintainers (20+) who cannot easily attend the same meetings or make rapid decisions

 If you don’t yet meet these conditions, we recommend that you start with a simpler governance template, like the [Maintainer Council] template, and move